 Pam Didner: So let’s go back to the question I asked.
 We talk about how to get the prospects, how to get business.
 You say that initially, you try a lot of stuff.
 You even do paid media, integrated marketing, have the website up, do a lot of stuff, and do SEO, but none of them worked very, very well.
 And in the end, you were able to get customers.
 What did you do, and how do you make that, um, the optimization?
 What was the specific channel that you used?

 Jharry Guevara: Sure.
 So at first, because I was going outbound marketing and I was trying to pretty much dress myself up to attract clients, that didn’t work.
-So then I focused and realized I have to look for clients ready to go ahead and look] for me, somebody that does what I do.
+Then I focused and realized I have to look for clients ready to go ahead and look] for me, somebody that does what I do.
 So at first, I started using Fiverr, a freelancer agency.
 I didn’t even think that people that were looking for my services were going to be in Fiverr, but that opened up a door to be able to have me ask myself more questions and try to figure out, “okay, if this is not it, then where else is there?”
 And Upwork was a perfect place for me to go ahead and start.
 And that was the best decision that I ended up making, just working on Upwork to start getting my clients from the beginning.

 Pam Didner: You go where the channel that, you know, people are looking for the marketing help.
 Even with that, the conversion rate initially was not very high.
 How did you overcome that?
 I talked to many people who are actually on the Upwork.
 Some of them were very successful that able to get jobs all the time, some of them are not.
 So how do you make that transition?